create3000/x_ite/docs/_posts/components/Followers/TexCoordDamper2D.md

 - It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

-## Description
+## Information

 ### Hint

-- value_changed output events can be ROUTEd to a `<TextureTransform>` node's translation field, for example.
+- ROUTE value_changed output events to a <TextureTransform> node's translation field, for example.

 ## External Links